 Like the upper level, you've probably wandered through this lower section of the stacks if you needed to find a book between H and Z. But there are also plenty of study spaces scattered throughout this level, including the familiar selection of large tables, comfy armchairs, and cubicles for individual study.
 You'll also find some moveable whiteboards wandering around this floor.
 The basement stacks open into the Blue Room (and the basement-level restrooms) from the center area.
 There are two different Zones in this level: the wings (open spaces around the stairs) are designated as Yellow zones, and the inner area (beginning with the row of cubicles under the stairs) is designated as a Red zone.

-While most study spaces in the stacks are located along the walls, you will also find this larger table in the middle of the N+ section of the lower stacks (center stacks, closest to the west or fishbowl/window side).
+While most study spaces in the stacks are located along the walls, you will also find this larger table in the middle of the lower stacks (center stacks, closest to the west or fishbowl/window side).
 The table can be used for group or individual study.
 Just remember -- this is still a Red zone!

 Basement Study Rooms (BY RESERVATION).